Quantum cosmological gravitational waves?: Quantisation and time development

 In order to integrate explicitly \eqref{inout0} and obtain the relevant effective action, one needs to know the matter content and its corresponding action.
 Compared to their flat space counterparts, fermionic and vectorial contributions are merely obtained by the minimal coupling, namely making the replacements $\partial\to\nabla$ and using the metric $g_{\mu\nu}$ to integrate.
 The scalar field case can also include an extra term, not present in the flat Minkowski situation, and one gets

-where we considered a set of scalars $\{ \varphi^i\} = \bm{\varphi}$.
+where we considered a set of scalars $\{ \varphi^i\} = \bm{\varphi}$; a possible extra potential term $V\left(\bm{\varphi}\right)$ can be added to this action.
 Eq.~\eqref{GenVarphi} involves a set of new dimensionless numbers $\{\xi_{ij}\}$ which are called non-minimal parameters.
 For a single scalar field, this reduces to a single parameter; its special value $\xi=\frac16$ yields conformal invariance.

 It turns out that the action derived from this procedure contains ultraviolet divergences that thus need to be renormalised.
 These lead to contributions that are purely geometrical, involving only scalars made out of the Riemann tensor $R_{\mu\nu\alpha\beta}(x)$ and its contractions.
 This is understandable as short wavelengths are only sensitive to local features of spacetime.
 Regularising and renormalising forces to introduce counterterms involving higher-order derivatives, and one is naturally led to the conclusion that in order to obtain a renormalisable theory of quantum matter on a classical curved spacetime, one must demand a geometrical framework that goes beyond general relativity.